nuodb/nuodb-compose/README.md

 1. You can specify env vars on the command-line in linux or MacOS, by setting them _before_ the `docker-compose` command.
 - Ex: `$ IMPORT_SOURCE=./mydb.bak.tgz STARTUP_TIMEOUT=300 docker-compose up -d`

+2. the `docker-compose` command may suggest to you to use `docker compose` instead.
+Don't - it doesn't work.

 ## What could possibly go wrong?? ##

 1. If you get an error in the form: